Christchurch mosque shootings

-On 15 March 2019, two consecutive mass shootings occurred in a terrorist attack on two mosques in Christchurch, New Zealand.
-The attacks, carried out by a lone gunman who entered both mosques during Friday prayer, began at the Al Noor Mosque in the suburb of Riccarton at 1:40 pm and continued at the Linwood Islamic Centre at 1:52 pm.
-51 people were killed and 40 were injured.
+Two consecutive terrorist mass shootings took place in Christchurch, New Zealand, on 15 March 2019.
+They were committed during Friday prayer, first at the Al Noor Mosque in Riccarton, at 1:40 p.m. and almost immediately afterwards at the Linwood Islamic Centre at 1:52 p.m.
+Altogether, 51 people were killed and 89 others were injured, including 40 by gunfire.
+The perpetrator was an Australian man, Brenton Tarrant, then aged 28.

-The gunman, 28-year-old Brenton Harrison Tarrant from Grafton, New South Wales, Australia, was arrested after his vehicle was rammed by a police unit as he was driving to a third mosque in Ashburton.
-He was described in media reports as a white supremacist.
-He had live-streamed the first shooting on Facebook, and prior to the attack, had published an online manifesto; both the video and manifesto were subsequently banned in New Zealand and Australia.
+Tarrant was arrested after his vehicle was rammed by a police car as he was driving to a third mosque in Ashburton.
+He live-streamed the first shooting on Facebook, marking the first successfully live-streamed far-right terror attack, and had published a manifesto online before the attack.
 On 26 March 2020, he pleaded guilty to 51 murders, 40 attempted murders, and engaging in a terrorist act, and in August was sentenced to life imprisonment without the possibility of parole – the first such sentence in New Zealand.

+The attacks were mainly motivated by white nationalism, anti-immigrant sentiment, and white supremacist beliefs.
+Tarrant described himself as an ecofascist and voiced support for the far-right "Great Replacement" conspiracy theory in the context of a "white genocide", cited Anders Behring Breivik and Dylann Roof as well as several other right-wing terrorists as inspirations within his manifesto, praising Breivik above all.

 The attack was linked to an increase in white supremacy and alt-right extremism globally observed since about 2015.
-Politicians and world leaders condemned it, and Prime Minister Jacinda Ardern described it as "one of New Zealand's darkest days".
+Politicians and world leaders condemned it, and the Prime Minister, Jacinda Ardern, described it as "one of New Zealand's darkest days".
 The government established a royal commission into its security agencies in the wake of the shootings, which were the deadliest in modern New Zealand history and the worst ever committed by an Australian national.
 The commission submitted its report to the government on 26 November 2020, the details of which were made public on 7 December.

+The shooting has inspired multiple copycat attacks, especially due to its live-streamed nature.
+In response to this incident, the United Nations designated March 15 as the International Day to Combat Islamophobia.

 Background

-New Zealand has been considered a safe and tolerant place with low levels of gun violence and was named the second-most peaceful country in the world by Global Peace Index in 2019, the year of the attacks.
-This attack was the first mass shooting in the country since the Raurimu massacre in 1997; prior to that, the deadliest public mass shooting was the 1990 Aramoana massacre, in which 13 people died.
-While New Zealand has rarely been associated with far-right extremism, experts have suggested it has been growing there.
-Sociologist Paul Spoonley called Christchurch a hotbed for white supremacists and the extreme nationalist movement, a suggestion rejected by Christchurch-based MP Gerry Brownlee.
-Australia, where the gunman, Brenton Tarrant, was from, has also seen an increase in xenophobia, racism, and Islamophobia.

-In the 2018 census, some 57,000 New Zealand residents (1.2% of the population) reported their religion as Islam.
+Locations

-The Al Noor Mosque, the first mosque in the South Island, opened in 1985.
-The Linwood Islamic Centre opened in early 2018.
+The gunman first attacked the Al Noor Mosque, the first mosque in the South Island, opened in June 1985.
+It is located on Deans Avenue in the suburb of Riccarton.

+The Linwood Islamic Centre was attacked shortly after the Al Noor Mosque.
+It opened in early 2018.
+It is located on Linwood Avenue in the suburb of Linwood.